Skip to main content

 California Law on Post-Loss Assignments

-California Insurance Code §520 provides that insurance policies are not assignable without the insurer's consent.
-However, this applies to assignment of the policy before a loss.
-Post-loss assignment of the right to proceeds is treated as assignment of a chose in action under California Civil Code §954, which permits free transferability.
+California Insurance Code § 520 is actually a sword for the seller, not a shield for the carrier.
+It provides: “An agreement not to transfer the claim of the insured against the insurer after a loss has happened, is void if made before the loss.”
+In plain language: pre-loss anti-assignment clauses in the policy cannot be enforced to block post-loss transfers of the claim.
+Post-loss assignment of the right to proceeds is treated as assignment of a chose in action under California Civil Code § 954, which permits free transferability.
 The carrier's consent is not required for a post-loss assignment.

 The Mortgage Payoff Problem